Diamond Sunrise

 All quorum calculations and voting thresholds in this constitution are based on members in active standing.
 A member is considered active unless they are on an approved leave of absence.

 Leave of Absence: Any member may request a leave of absence of up to 12 months.
 During leave, the member retains their level and title but is excused from active obligations (mentorship, council participation, Guide duties) and does not count toward quorum or voting thresholds.
-Leave is granted by the member's governing council (Council of Guides for Level 3 and below, High Council for Level 4 and above).
+Leave is granted by the member's governing council (Inner Council for Level 3 and below, High Council for Level 4 and above).
 Leave beyond 12 months requires council renewal.

 Asynchronous Voting: Council decisions may be conducted asynchronously through written or digital vote with a defined voting period of no less than 72 hours and no more than 14 days.
 The presiding officer sets the voting period based on the urgency and complexity of the matter.
 A decision reached through asynchronous vote carries the same authority as a decision made in a synchronous meeting.